DallanQ/castles_of_burgundy/Manual.md

 When a player adds a bank to his estate, he immediately takes 2 Silverlings from the general supply and adds them to his own.

-> an image white 2 storybuilding with red zinc and silerlings are tiles with a silver-like shape at the top
+> An image white 2 storybuilding with red zinc and silerlings are tiles with a silver-like shape at the top

 ##### Bank Overview (page 7)